64,759 Shares in Ping Identity Holding Corp. (NYSE:PING) Purchased by Kestra Private Wealth Services LLC

 Kestra Private Wealth Services LLC bought a new position in shares of Ping Identity Holding Corp.
-(NYSE:PING) during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor bought 64,759 shares of the company’s stock, valued at approximately $2,021,000.
-Kestra Private Wealth Services LLC owned approximately 0.08% of Ping Identity at the end of the most recent quarter.
+(NYSE:PING) in the 3rd quarter, according to the company in its most recent disclosure with the SEC.
+The fund bought 64,759 shares of the company’s stock, valued at approximately $2,021,000.

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-BlackRock Inc. increased its holdings in shares of Ping Identity by 45.6% in the 3rd quarter.
-BlackRock Inc. now owns 2,650,491 shares of the company’s stock valued at $82,720,000 after acquiring an additional 830,623 shares during the last quarter.
-Vanguard Group Inc. boosted its stake in Ping Identity by 57.1% in the second quarter.
-Vanguard Group Inc. now owns 2,187,716 shares of the company’s stock valued at $70,204,000 after acquiring an additional 795,005 shares during the last quarter.
-FMR LLC boosted its stake in Ping Identity by 188.6% in the second quarter.
-FMR LLC now owns 886,814 shares of the company’s stock valued at $28,458,000 after acquiring an additional 579,514 shares during the last quarter.
-Emerald Advisers LLC bought a new position in Ping Identity in the third quarter valued at approximately $17,492,000.
-Finally, Emerald Mutual Fund Advisers Trust bought a new position in Ping Identity in the third quarter valued at approximately $16,312,000.
-Institutional investors own 97.76% of the company’s stock.
+Several other hedge funds also recently made changes to their positions in the stock.
+Morgan Stanley increased its stake in Ping Identity by 32.8% in the 1st quarter.
+Morgan Stanley now owns 30,140 shares of the company’s stock valued at $603,000 after purchasing an additional 7,449 shares in the last quarter.
+Advisor Group Holdings Inc. bought a new stake in Ping Identity during the first quarter valued at approximately $35,000.
+State Street Corp lifted its position in Ping Identity by 44.4% during the first quarter.
+State Street Corp now owns 228,498 shares of the company’s stock valued at $4,575,000 after purchasing an additional 70,256 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. bought a new stake in Ping Identity during the second quarter valued at approximately $202,000.
+Finally, SG Americas Securities LLC lifted its position in Ping Identity by 380.5% during the second quarter.
+SG Americas Securities LLC now owns 25,255 shares of the company’s stock valued at $810,000 after purchasing an additional 19,999 shares during the last quarter.
+97.76% of the stock is owned by institutional investors and hedge funds.

-A number of analysts have issued reports on PING shares.
-Colliers Secur. raised shares of Ping Identity from a “neutral” rating to a “buy” rating in a report on Thursday, August 13th.
-Piper Sandler cut shares of Ping Identity from an “overweight” rating to a “neutral” rating and lowered their price objective for the stock from $35.00 to $25.00 in a research report on Thursday, November 5th.
-Barclays lowered their price objective on shares of Ping Identity from $35.00 to $31.00 and set an “overweight” rating for the company in a research report on Thursday, November 5th.
-Bank of America lowered their price objective on shares of Ping Identity from $36.00 to $32.00 and set a “buy” rating for the company in a research report on Thursday, November 5th.
-Finally, Credit Suisse Group upped their price objective on shares of Ping Identity from $30.00 to $34.00 and gave the stock an “outperform” rating in a research report on Thursday, August 13th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $33.47.
+Several research analysts recently commented on PING shares.
+Credit Suisse Group lifted their target price on shares of Ping Identity from $30.00 to $34.00 and gave the stock an “outperform” rating in a research note on Thursday, August 13th.
+Colliers Secur. raised shares of Ping Identity from a “neutral” rating to a “buy” rating in a research note on Thursday, August 13th.
+Stifel Nicolaus lifted their target price on shares of Ping Identity from $33.50 to $35.00 and gave the stock a “buy” rating in a research note on Thursday, August 13th.
+Bank of America decreased their target price on shares of Ping Identity from $36.00 to $32.00 and set a “buy” rating on the stock in a research note on Thursday, November 5th.
+Finally, Mizuho decreased their target price on shares of Ping Identity from $36.00 to $29.00 and set a “neutral” rating on the stock in a research note on Thursday, November 5th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus price target of $33.47.

 Ping Identity (NYSE:PING) last announced its earnings results on Wednesday, November 4th.
-The company reported $0.11 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.02 by $0.09.
-The business had revenue of $59.94 million for the quarter, compared to analyst estimates of $55.88 million.
-Ping Identity had a positive return on equity of 3.17% and a negative net margin of 2.18%.
-The company’s revenue for the quarter was down 3.0% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.13 earnings per share.
-Analysts predict that Ping Identity Holding Corp. will post -0.08 earnings per share for the current fiscal year.
+The company reported $0.11 EPS for the quarter, beating the Zacks’ consensus estimate of $0.02 by $0.09.
+Ping Identity had a negative net margin of 2.18% and a positive return on equity of 3.17%.
+The firm had revenue of $59.94 million for the quarter, compared to analysts’ expectations of $55.88 million.
+During the same quarter in the previous year, the business posted $0.13 EPS.
+The company’s quarterly revenue was down 3.0% on a year-over-year basis.
+Equities analysts predict that Ping Identity Holding Corp. will post -0.08 earnings per share for the current year.

 Ping Identity Holding Corp., doing business as Ping Identity Corporation, provides intelligent identity solutions for the enterprise in the United States and internationally.
 Its Ping Intelligent Identity platform provides customers, workforce, and partners with access to cloud, mobile, Software-as-a-Service, and on-premise applications.